What do you mean by “diversity is a design process?”

 If my company just made a big public booboo, can you help?

 If you are looking for a crisis management PR firm to clean up your mistake, that’s not what we offer.
 However, if your company is interested in doing the deep work of transforming your day-to-day business processes to Design for Diversity™from the onset, and prevent ever having these crises, let’s work together!

 My company is having a hard time hiring/retaining POC.
 Is this something you can support us in?

 We don’t directly do recruitment/staffing work centered on D&I. However, if you need us to facilitate your team through an ideation, strategy & design process to create an internal program that addresses the root cause, we’re down!
+Doing that work illuminates exactly what expertise you’ll need next, and we have some fabulous partners that we’ll link you up with.
 That enables us to create effective and sustainable solutions sourced by your team, which absolutely will impact retention.

 If you’re looking for us as WOC to leverage your credibility with your client, but have no plans for us to be leaders on the project, that is not Designing for Diversity™, and therefore we are not the right partners for you.

 If you intend on bringing us into the core team, to lead from the authentic vantage points of being of the communities your client is trying to reach (which is Designing for Diversity™), let’s work together!